-• Btrieve users are not subject to relational security.
+- Btrieve users are not subject to relational security.
 If you have owner names on the files, they remain in effect.
 If you do not have owner names on the files, any Btrieve user can access the data regardless of relational security constraints.
-Btrieve operations are subject to all the RI and other constraints defined in the database as well as the Trigger restrictions listed below.

-• If constraints exist on a given file, Btrieve access is permitted as follows:
+Btrieve operations are subject to all the RI and other constraints defined in the database as well as the Trigger restrictions listed below. - If constraints exist on a given file, Btrieve access is permitted as follows:

 Constraint on File Level of Access Permitted Using Btrieve RI constraints defined User can access the data and perform any operations within RI constraints.
-INSERT triggers defined Read-only, update, and delete operations permitted.
-UPDATE triggers defined Read-only, insert, and delete operations permitted.
-DELETE triggers defined Read-only, update, and insert operations permitted.
+INSERT, UPDATE, or DELETE triggers defined Corresponding Btrieve operations will cause triggers to execute.